-The children enjoy their experiences in the setting greatly.
-The close and warm relationships between the adults and the children gives them a feeling of safety and contentment.
+The children enjoy their experiences in the setting very much.
+The close and warm relationships between the adults and the children gives them a feeling of safety and wellbeing.
 The self-confidence and happiness of the children shows that they are appreciated and respected and they, in turn, respect and like the adults.
 They show concern for one another, the practitioners and visitors.

-Each one understands that eating healthily, dental hygiene and keeping fit are important to their health and they name healthy foods and things they should not eat.
+Each one understands that eating healthily and keeping fit are important to their health and they name healthy foods and things they should not eat.
 They enjoy eating their snack together every day and they behave beautifully at the table.
 Every child goes to the toilet independently and then washes his/her hands.

-All have a positive and enthusistic attitude to learning and take an active and energetic part in their learning experiences and behave very well.
-All the children make decisions and choices about their learning and almost all are very confident.
+All have a positive and enthusistic attitude to learning, take an active part in their learning experiences and behave well.
+All make decisions and choices about their learning and almost all are very confident.

 They are courteous at all times and the majority shows consideration towards others.
-The majority makes friends in the nursery and they are very fond of one another.
+All make friends in the nursery and they are very fond of one another.
 They look for their friends to play with them and demonstrate concern for them.

 Key Question 2: How good is provision?
-Good -- ------
+Good